 Do you want to see the best view over Georgetown, Malaysia and are wondering what to do in Georgetown?
 The biggest building in Georgetown called Komtar (which you really cannot miss) has a viewing deck and skywalk on top offering incredible views of the City.
 I’ve seen photos of people go in the evening just before sunset and this would be the best time to go up the Komtar building because Georgetown’s sunsets are spectacular!

-It is fairly pricey with prices starting from 68RM for the skywalk only but it would be a special and unique thing to do!
+It is fairly pricey with prices starting from 68RM for the skywalk only but it would be one of the special and unique things to do in Georgetown Malaysia!

 3D Trick Art Museum